vendidero/woocommerce-germanized/readme.txt

 = Not every option fits my WooCommerce Theme =

 Unfortunately not every Theme does implement WooCommerce in the way it's meant to be or differs from the original structure which leads to layout and/or compatibility issues.
-Out of that reason we have developed [VendiPro](https://vendidero.de/vendipro) which perfectly fits all Germanized Options and is optimized for German Market.
+Out of that reason we have developed [VendiPro](https://vendidero.de/vendipro) which perfectly fits all WooCommerce Germanized options and is optimized for German Market.

 = Email attachments not showing in WooCommerce order confirmation email =

-In most times you have a wrong configuration within your Germanized Email settings.
+In most times you have a wrong configuration within your WooCommerce Germanized email settings.
 The order confirmation email sent to the customer after an order has been made is called "Processing Order".
-The email called "New Order" is the email sent to the Administrator which serves as a notification only - so make sure you have "Processing Order" selected within the Germanized settings.
+The email called "New Order" is the email sent to the Administrator which serves as a notification only - so make sure you have "Processing Order" selected within the plugins' settings.

 = Want to file a bug or improve WooCommerce Germanized? =